If you’re considering refinancing, it’s important to know what a good loan-to-value ratio would be to figure out if you

 A Safer Alternative – Sale-Leaseback Programs

-To help homeowners avoid this kind of painful situation, EasyKnock has developed a sale-leaseback program known as Sell and Stay.
-It allows homeowners to sell their property to the company and remain in place as tenants, paying rent until they're ready to repurchase the home or relocate.
+To help homeowners avoid refinancing rejection over loan-to-value ratio, EasyKnock has developed a sale-leaseback program known as Sell & Stay.
+It allows homeowners to sell their property to the company and remain in place as tenants, paying rent until they’re ready to repurchase the home or relocate.
 The terms of either choice are set out in the initial agreement in clear, user-friendly language.

 Take Control of Where You Live